sybrew/the-seo-framework/readme.txt

 			* Separator selection description no longer overflows on EdgeHTML.
 	* **Noted:**
 		* Ticket [42390](https://core.trac.wordpress.org/ticket/42390#ticket) also affects TSF input fields.
+		* We don't support Gutenberg, yet.
+The way for meta box implementation is still under consideration.

 * **For translators:**
 	* **Added:**